hasura/ndc-azure-cosmos-connector/README.md

 ### 9. Create a supergraph build

 Pass the `local` subcommand along with specifying the output directory as `./engine` in the root of the project.
-This directory is used by the docker-compose file to serve the engine locally:
+This directory is used by the docker-compose file to serve the engine locally.
+From the root of your project, run:

 ```bash title="From the root of your project, run:"
 ddn supergraph build local --output-dir ./engine